AMD's First Ryzen CPU With Alleged DDR5 Support Emerges

 The Ryzen processor is an engineering sample (ES) with the "100-000000560-40_Y" identifier.
 It reportedly sports eight cores and 16 threads.
 The anonymous submitter paired the processor with 16GB of memory clocked at 4,800 MHz.
 Given the data rate, the memory reeks of DDR5 or LPDDR5.
 AMD's Raphael (Zen 4) desktop processors and Rembrandt (Zen 3+) mobile APUs have been rumored to support DDR5.

 The processor's other specifications are unknown at this point.
 The codename does suggest that the Ryzen part has a 4 GHz base clock.
 The chip was inside an unreleased Asus M3402RA device, which is probably a laptop.
-The company's Vivobook Pro 14 and 15 OLED models carry the M3401 and M3500 part numbers.
+The company's Vivobook Pro 14 and 15 OLED models carry the M3401 and M3500 part numbers, making the M3402RA a revamped version of the Vivobook Pro 14.
 Furthermore, the testing was done at 2560 x 1600, which is a popular resolution for laptops.
 If our hunch is correct, the octa-core processor is probably from the Rembrandt family, the alleged successor to Cezanne.

 The processor's performance wasn't very impressive, but it's an engineering sample so don't be too hard on it.
-Besides, Business Applications Performance Corporation (BAPCo), the company behind CrossMark, has a tight pass with Intel so the benchmark isn't very nice to AMD processors.
+Besides, Business Applications Performance Corporation (BAPCo), the company behind CrossMark, has a tight past with Intel, so the benchmark isn't very nice to AMD processors.

 AMD has already announced its CES 2022 keynote, where CEO Dr. Lisa Su will “highlight innovations and solutions featuring upcoming AMD Ryzen processors and AMD Radeon graphics.”
 We don't know if Rembrandt will be a strong competitor for mobile Alder Lake, given that the APUs are on Zen 3+.